BS, Ohio University School of Telecommunications

 MFA, Goddard College

-Tom Hansell is a documentary filmmaker, author, and artist who lives and works in the Appalachian Mountains in the southeastern US.
-Hansell teaches Appalachian Studies and Documentary Studies at Appalachian State University in Boone, North Carolina, and has twenty years experience at the Appalshop media arts center working with students and adults to create media about their communities.
-Hansell has taught community video workshops in throughout the U.S as well as in China and Indonesia.
+Tom Hansell is a documentary filmmaker, author, and artist who lives and works in the Appalachian Mountains in the southeastern United States.
+Hansell teaches Appalachian studies and documentary studies at Appalachian State University in Boone, North Carolina, and has twenty years experience at the Appalshop media arts center working with students and adults to create media about their communities.
+Hansell has taught community video workshops in throughout the United States as well as in China and Indonesia.

 Hansell's most recent documentary After Coal: Welsh and Appalachian Mining Communities explores how two former coal communities are building on the past to create a new future.
-After Coal had its UK premiere at the 2016 Hay Festival in and has screened at film festivals and theaters throughout the US.
-A companion book for the documentary, titled After Coal: Stories of Survival from Appalachia and Wales, will be available from by West Virginia University Press in November of 2018.
+After Coal had its UK premiere at the 2016 Hay Festival in Wales and has screened at film festivals and theaters throughout the United States.
+A companion book, After Coal: Stories of Survival in Appalachia and Wales (West Virginia University Press 2018), accompanies the documentary.

 Department: Appalachian Studies & University Documentary Film Services